Plan Your Visit

 By Rail

 The Museum is about a 15 minute walk from the Port Adelaide Railway Station on the Outer Harbor Line.
-From the Station, walk north along Commercial Road, turn right into Godfrey or Butler Street, the Museum is directly ahead on Lipson Street.
+From the Station, walk north along Commercial Road, turn right into Godfrey or Butler Street.
+The Museum is directly ahead on Lipson Street.

 By Bus